 - Numeral rules for numbers.

-can be set for a computer user name, application EXE name, HTTP method, domain name, URL, content type and status code.
+The Text Rules can be set for a computer user name, application EXE name, HTTP method, domain name, URL, content type and status code.

-can be set for HTTP header and content sizes, duration and speed.
+The Numeral Rules can be set for HTTP header and content sizes, duration and speed.

 For example, you can create a rule to mark red all web pages that are downloaded in more than five seconds, and another rule to mark green all web pages that are downloaded in less than 0.1 seconds.
 Or you can create a rule to mark red all web pages that return error code 404.

 HTTP Debugger comes with preset highlighting rules for the most common problems.
 HTTP Debugger stores all your highlighting rules in the registry.
 This means that your rules stay consistent between program runs and you do not need to create them each time you start the program.
 To temporarily disable highlighting unmark the corresponding checkbox on the toolbar.

 To open the highlighting rules dialog click on the Set Rules button on the toolbar or press F8.

 To apply your newly added/updated rules to all existing data in HTTP Debugger, simply click on Apply Now on the toolbar.